 Actors generally define unique characteristics of operators of the devices involved.
 For all cases considered by TGai, the initiator STA and the target ESS are constant.
 The STA may be autonomous or operated by a human, but its relationship to the ESS remains the same.
 If more than one device/person is present in the ESS, that difference should be noted in the description of the scenario.
 Other important factors, such as relationship between STA and the ESS in terms of assumed level of trust and previous history are also best described in the scenario.

-Device sets are the STA, AP, and any other relevant equipment needed to accomplish the intended tasks withing the ESS.
+Device sets are the STA, AP, and any other relevant equipment needed to accomplish the intended tasks within the ESS.
 For TGai, the device set of interest is always a STA and an AP.

 Each of the use cases also have (or will have) the determination of the level of difficulty to achieve with the now-current 802.11 technology.
-The traits which differentiate the use cases are sumerized in a table at the end of each use case description.
-The traits, defined below, are “xxx1”, “xxx2”, “xxx3”, and “xxx4”.
+The traits which differentiate the use cases are summarized in a table at the end of each use case description.
+The traits, defined below, are “Link-Attempt Rate”, “Media Load”, “Coverage Interval”, and “Link Setup Time”.
 An expected value or each of these traits is listed as well as a general indication of difficulty in terms of high, medium, low.

-High = hard to achieve
+High = very difficult to achieve

-Medium = nominal behaviour, expected to be achieved with current technology
+Medium = difficult

-Low = easy to achieve
+Low = nominal behaviour, expected to be achieved with current technology

-xxx1
+Link-Attempt Rate

-Xxx1 is the number of STAs attempting to establish for the first time a link to an AP within an ESS as measured over a one second time interval.
+Link-Attempt Rate is the number of STAs attempting to establish a link for the first time to an AP within an ESS as measured over a one second time interval.

 High: more than 50